 The other important thing to highlight is any areas of specialty that you possess.
 Most kitchens are divided into types of food (grill, cold bar, desserts, etc.) so be sure to specify what part of the kitchen you feel most comfortable in.

 Remember to use the correct position title when describing your past employment.
 It is also important to be clear with employers about the type of positions you are interested in moving forward.
 Below are the most common chef position titles, including a brief overview of their responsibilities.

 Executive Chef: Responsible for directing and overseeing the entire operations of the kitchen.
 Typically creates the menu.
 Manages all kitchen staff, including hiring, training, and scheduling.
 Controls inventory and relationships with suppliers.
 Similar titles for this position include Head Chef, Master Chef, and Chef Manager.

-Range Chef: One of the most basic chefs in the kitchen.
+Range Chef: One of the most basic chefs (cook) in the kitchen.
 Often a recent graduate or someone who is still undergoing training.
-Typically works directly under a Line Cook in one specific area of the kitchen.
+Typically, works directly under a Line Cook in one specific area of the kitchen.

 1 – 3 sentences giving a broad overview of your profession, years of experience in the industry, and specific areas of specialty (ex.
 Fresh Pasta, Baking, Grill)